stellaw1/portfolio-site-v1/_posts/2020-02-15-flappy-bird.md

 Code Bullet

 ## Design
-We will use python and Pixel Art to create the basis
+We will use python, PyGame and PixilArt to create the basis

 ## Lessons